rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/security.md

 If you are not using PAM, LDAP or Active Directory, you should use **Proxied Auth**.

-* In proxied auth mode, RStudio Server Pro trusts the users sent by your existing authentication system (e.g. Shibboleth).
+* In proxied auth mode, RStudio Workbench trusts the users sent by your existing authentication system (e.g. Shibboleth).

-* Configure your authentication system to add a special HTTP header for requests sent to RStudio Server Pro.
+* Configure your authentication system to add a special HTTP header for requests sent to RStudio Workbench.

-* Take precautions to prevent unauthorized traffic from accessing RStudio Server Pro.
+* Take precautions to prevent unauthorized traffic from accessing RStudio Workbench.

     - This will be defined by your firewall and [VPC](https://en.wikipedia.org/wiki/Virtual_private_cloud) (virtual private cloud) settings.